genffy/vue-learn/docs/index.md

 features:
 - title: How Vue work
   details: deep analysis vue
-- title: How element-ui work
+- title: How vue's lib work
-  details: how to build a ui framework
+  details: how to build a lib base vue
 - title: What can we learn
   details: build a cool production
-footer: Made by genffy with ❤️
+footer: by genffy with ❤️
 ---